Features

 the tubular braid before use (we recommend 110°C for 15 minutes)

-We produce braids in flax co-melted with various thermosetting or thermoplastic fibers that act as matrix.
+We produce braided roving in linen co-melted with various thermosetting or thermoplastic fibers, which act as the matrix.

-The range of matrix fibers is wide, using either bio-sourced fibers (Rilsan® PA 11, PLA), or polypro PP, recycled or not, depending on demand.
+The range of matrix fibers is wide, and we use either bio-sourced fibers (Rilsan® PA 11, PLA), or polypro PP, recycled or not, depending on demand.

 Request a quote